LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 // Repeat for `touchstart`, `touchend` and `touchcancel`
 ```

-The touch gesture detection is in the `TouchInput` class.
+The actual touch gesture detection is in the `TouchInput` class.
-We simply subscribe to all touch specific events on our `<canvas>` element and forward them there.
+Here, I simply subscribed to all touch specific events on the `<canvas>` element and forward them.
 The `JoystickState` is another very simple enum with five constants: `UP|DOWN|LEFT|RIGHT` and `NEUTRAL` - meaning no input is currently given.

 My goal was to support two distinct input methods:
-Flicking on the screen in a direction or holding down and swiping in directions as pacman moves.
+Flicking on the screen in a direction **and** holding down and swiping direction changes as pacman moves along.
-The latter means we can't just use `touchdown` and `touchup` and calculate the distance/direction, we need to do this continuously on every `touchmove` event:
+The latter means I can't just use `touchdown` and `touchup` and calculate the distance/direction - instead this must be done continuously on every `touchmove` event:

 ```java
 private static final double NOT_SET = -1.0;